Below is your checklist of items to complete before becoming a Pioneer.

 - New freshman and sophomore students, except for those who are planning to commute from home, married, or a veteran, are required to live on campus.

-- This prepayment will be applied to your first semester bill and $100 is refundable until May 1.
+- The $150 prepayment will be applied to your first semester bill and $100 is refundable until May 1 for fall term (Dec.
+1 for spring term).

 TAKE THE UW SYSTEM PLACEMENT TESTS*